 Published on – 7 minute read

-Let’s start by stating our own position and how we arrived at it.
+Let’s start by sharing some of our passion with you and how we arrived at it.

-To explain :- when the base of the pelvis is firmly supported, and the user is prepared to spend a couple of days learning to take advantage of that, then the spine and neck above the pelvis aligns easily and effortlessly leading to greater movement, greater variety, and a dramatic increase in alertness and sense of well-being.
+To explain : when the base of the pelvis is firmly supported, then the spine and neck above the pelvis can align easily and effortlessly leading to greater movement, greater variety, and a dramatic increase in alertness and sense of well-being.
 (This way of sitting is hugely rewarding but does take a bit of getting used to - which is why we LOVE chairs that enable both this upright position, and more supported positions too).

-Most people will agree this picture shows near perfect posture and poise .. the body is in movement too with the neck perfectly balanced and the sitter doing some muscle work to genrrate heaslrth but not enough to be too much through a working day. at the end you can reveal what type of chair is being used…
+Most people will agree this picture shows near perfect posture and poise .. the body is in movement with the neck perfectly balanced and the sitter doing some muscle work to generate health but not enough to be too much through a working day.

-When the base of the pelvis is not supported firmly then it tries to fall over backwards, just like this wall is falling over because the foundations aren’t good enough.
+When the base of the pelvis is not supported firmly then it more easily falls over backwards, just like this wall is falling over because the foundations aren’t good enough.

-That piece of wood is there as an emergency to hold the wall upright, but long term the answer is to correct the foundations.
-People just don’t deliberately build walls with weak foundations and then install pieces of wood to keep them from falling over!!!!
+That wooden support is there as an emergency to hold the wall upright, but long term the answer is to correct the foundations.
+This is a great metaphor for sitting well - get the foundations right and the rest will follow.

-The counter agreement often put forward by ergonomists and some health professionals is that support under the pelvis is not necessary because the backrest of the chair is the vital part, controlling the person's shape whilst requiring no skill or understanding on the part of the sitter.
-But since that view of the world became established back in the 1950s the epidemic of back pain has grown and grown.
+The counter argument often put forward by ergonomists and some health professionals is that support under the pelvis is not necessary because the backrest of the chair is the vital part, controlling the person's shape whilst requiring no skill or understanding on the part of the sitter.
+That view of the world became established back in the 1950s and since then the epidemic of back pain has grown and grown.
 Based on ever increasing rates of back pain and joint health issues, we feels its clear the backrest and lumbar support approach isn't the solution.
-On the contrary, the majority of people who contact us about needing a chair to be back pain are already sitting in something with good lumbar support!... but because the seat underneath them is too soft they are sitting in a curled position with the head poked forwards, the lungs compressed, and the ligaments at the back of the spine stretched too much.
+On the contrary, the majority of people who contact us about needing a chair to beat back pain are already sitting in something with good lumbar support... but the seat underneath them is too soft.
+They are therefore sitting in a curled position, without enough movement and with the head poked forwards, the lungs compressed, and the ligaments at the back of the spine stretched too much.

-There is another factor: companies don’t like staring up demands for large expenditure so companies have always resisted allowing any professional advice into their organisation that implies that they should change their approach to sitting. .
-One bank once told us that if they allowed the truth to get out they would have to change over 10,000 chairs!
-Is it surprising if the experts that companies by Ian have remained supportive of the conventional approach to sitting that they are paymasters wish to continue with?
+There is another factor too: companies don’t like large expenditure so have often resisted views that imply they should change their approach to sitting.
+Is it surprising that many have therefore remained supportive of the conventional approach to sitting?